-Some simple things you can do or say:
+Below are some simple things you can do or say.

 Say, “I’m so sorry for your loss.”
 Then share a story or memory of that person.
-If you didn’t know the person, ask them for one – “what’s your favorite memory?” or “do you want to talk – I’d love to hear about him/her.”
-Or, “I’ve heard you talk about what a wonderful person he was.”
+If you didn’t know the person, ask them for one – “What’s your favorite memory?” or “Do you want to talk – I’d love to hear about him/her.”
+You can also say, “I’ve heard you talk about what a wonderful person he was.”

 Tell them what you’d like to do for them.
-Most people like to ask the grieving for what they need and say things like “let me know how I can help”.
-But they most likely won’t ask and may not even know what they need.
+Most people like to ask the grieving for what they need and say things like, “let me know how I can help”.
+They most likely won’t ask and may not even know what they need.
 Make a suggestion based on something you’d like to do and ask if that would be okay.
-Example – “I’d like to bring a dinner over, is tonight a good night?”
-Or, “I’d like to help with the reception.
+For example, “I’d like to bring dinner over, is tonight a good night?”
+You can also say, “I’d like to help with the reception.
 Who should I connect with?”

 When all else fails, simply listen.